 The problem is, of course, that we’re human.
 We make mistakes all the time (everyone does).
 But the best people – the best leaders – learn from them.

-Contrary to widespread belief among managers, bosses and leaders of all stripes, admitting your mistakes strengthens your position in so many ways.
+Contrary to a widespread belief among managers, bosses, and leaders of all stripes, admitting your mistakes strengthens your position in so many ways.

 1. Admitting your mistakes is the fastest path to moving past them